Andrelleite/High-Dependable-System/README.md

 ## Test files Setup

-For pratical purposes, there will be set in folder a executable for running the whole application.

 Firstly there is defined the file **grid.txt**, where all moves are depicted.
 This files sets the first epoch and last, as well as the locations for each client at each of these epochs.
 This file follows a simple type of definitions, such as the next example: